Celebrating a wee bit of Stevie Wonder on his 72th birthday, because we should.

-A musician friend of mine—he’d be Les Nemes, bassist extraordinaire from Haircut 100 and owner of pert posterior in a butt-baring episode of Absolutely Fabulous—and I often have heated debates over which decade was better for popular music, the 1970s or 1980s.
+An erstwhile musician ‘friend’ of mine — he’d be Les Nemes, bassist extraordinaire from Haircut 100 and owner of pert posterior in a butt-baring episode of Absolutely Fabulous — and I have often had heated debates over which decade was better for popular music, the 1970s or 1980s.

 It’s no surprise that we usually have a sentimental attachment to the first decade we bought music, or that of our teenage years.
 And no matter how sophisticated our tastes might otherwise grow to be, our brains may stay jammed on those songs we obsessed over during the high drama of adolescence.